votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 Major releases
 ~~~~~~~~~~~~~~

-In preparation for a major (not minor!) release the following additional steps need to done:
+In preparation for a major (not minor!) release the following additional steps need to be done:
 -  Create a branch, e.g. :code:`stable_bump` in :code:`votca/votca` and all submodules from the current master
    ::